 Voting Assistance for Military Voters

-The military population is known to be extremely mobile.
-Since voting materials are sent as non-forwardable postal materials it is critical to ensure that you provide your local election official with your new address, after every move.
+We understand the military population is extremely mobile.
+Since voting materials are postal materials that cannot be forwarded to you at another location, it is important for you to provide your election office with your address annually and after every move.
 The information you provide them with is their only way to contact you.

 During your period of transition, you can find voting information and receive direct assistance by visiting your Installation Voter Assistance Office (IVA Office).
 To locate an IVA Office nearest you click here.
 You should visit your IVA Office when in-processing at a new duty station, deploying overseas and returning from deployment.
 These offices have staff that will be able to give you hard copies of the required forms, assist you in completing the forms and answer any of your absentee voting questions.

 Each Service provides extensive voting assistance starting at the unit level.
-Assistance with any portion of the absentee voting process can be obtained by contacting your IVA Office.
+You can receive assistance with any portion of the absentee voting process by contacting your IVA Office.
 Service specific voting information can be found by contacting your Service Voting Action Officer.

-Learn about how to start the absentee voting process and complete an absentee ballot application using the Federal Post Card Application (FPCA).
+Learn how to start the absentee voting process and complete an absentee ballot application using the Federal Post Card Application (FPCA).